gdad-s-river/poetry-editor/README.md

 Created with CRA

-(In Development) — Poetry Editor 🖊️ 🖥️, mostly for Instagram Writers, because thumbs ache on mobile
+(In Development) — Poetry Editor 🖊️ 🖥️, because thumbs ache on mobile